Ali-Shalabi-UPenn/ENGR1050/README.md

 - In-class exercises: 33%
 - Exams/final project: 34%

+Your lowest homework and lowest two in-class exercises will be dropped.
+There will be no further extensions without appropriate documentation.

 ## Office Hours
 - Instructor: Prof. Nathaniel Trask, [ntrask@seas.upenn.edu]
 - Office hours: Tuesdays 930-11, Amy Gutman Hall Room 519 (Corner of 34th and Chestnut)